seungjae2525/MRMCbinary_simualtion/README.md

 | `README.md`   | This file.
 Provides an overview of the contents in this folder. |

 ### 🔍 Additional Notes
+- For detailed simulation settings, please refer to Section 2.3 of the manuscript.

-- Make sure to run the scripts in the order described in `Rcodes/main.R` if you wish to reproduce the simulations.
+- Make sure to specify an appropriate working directory before running the code.
-- Simulation settings (e.g., number of replications, parameter values) are defined in `Rcodes/setting_sim.R`.
+- The currently uploaded results are for the only combination reported in the paper.
+- To see results for other combinations, see the results after modifying "beta_0_v", "beta_2k_v", and "beta_3k_v" values ​​in lines 42--44 of `Summary and plot for simulation in Sec 2.3.R`.